Projects gallery: uploading photos

 How to upload

-In Settings → Website, Gallery tab.
-Each project is a separate "set" — e.g. "Bathroom in Bemowo", "Kitchen in Kabaty", "Facade by the station".
+Go to Settings → Company → Website, click Edit to open the page builder, then open its Settings, Gallery tab.
+Each project is a separate "set", e.g. "Bathroom in Bemowo", "Kitchen in Kabaty", "Facade by the station".

-- Open it and change the title to something meaningful ("Bathroom 4 m² — Bemowo").
+Project N(a monotonic counter per website; even if you delete a project, the next one keeps counting up). - Open it and change the title to something meaningful ("Bathroom 4 m², Bemowo").

-- Drag photos from your computer or click Choose files and select manually.
+- Drag photos from your computer or click the dropzone to pick files manually.

 Which files

-- Formats: JPG, JPEG, PNG.
-HEIC (iPhone default) is not accepted — on iPhone, set the camera to "Most Compatible" (Settings → Camera → Formats) or convert via Photos before uploading.
+- Formats: JPG and PNG.
+WebP and HEIC (iPhone default) are not accepted.
+On iPhone, set the camera to "Most Compatible" (Settings → Camera → Formats) or convert via the Photos app before uploading.

 Order and deletion